 This is the most important part of the process pet portrait process.

 I will not accept images that do not follow the guidelines.
-If you do... the portrait will not look good.
+The portrait will not look good with an inferior photo.

 If the image of your fur-baby is not good then the pet portrait will not look good.
 I want you to be happy with your art piece.